 These are some of the best-sounding earbuds under $100.

 At max volume, you can feel the bass of most tracks, which isn’t something you’d want if you’re going to be editing a podcast but is a fun sound for casually enjoying your music.
 Vocals are fine for the most part, but a lot of instruments in the mids seem to get mashed together right behind the vocals.
 Highs also get the job done, but at max volume, you’ll sometimes get harsh notes that will make you lower the volume back to normal.
 This is best seen in the song When I was Done Dying by Dan Deacon where everything in the highs gets lost in the chorus, except for the piercing sine wave (bell?).

-For under $100 these have a good sound that, when paired with the build quality and design, make for a solid pair of everyday ‘buds.
+For under $99 these have a good sound that, when paired with the build quality and design, make for a solid pair of everyday buds.
+And, right now they’re on sale on Amazon for $63.
 Should you get them?
 If you’re tired of buying cheap earbuds and want to treat yourself to something a little nicer, I say go for it.

 Go wireless with the 1MORE ColorBuds or 1MORE PistonBuds